Is Homeschool Gym Class a Challenge?

-If you are pulling together the curriculum yourself, look at PE like any other extra-curricular.
+If you are pulling together the curriculum yourself, look at PE like any other extracurricular.
 Set aside the time in the weekly schedule by purposefully including gym time in your elective time slots.
-Even kids who do virtual school with direction from their regular PE teacher could use a boost to ideas or a little at-home motivation sometimes.
+Even kids who do virtual school with direction from their regular PE teacher could use a boost of ideas or a little at-home motivation sometimes.
+Read Why Being Healthy and Fit is Important For Kids Here.

 Make Homeschool Gym Class Fun!

-Grab a deck of cards and a few pieces of equipment for each student.
+Grab a deck of cards and a few pieces of equipment for each student such as the SMART Stability Ball and Smart Medicine Ball.
 Assign a move for each of the suits in the card deck.
 Flip over one card at a time and have the student complete the number of reps that are on the card face corresponding to the move assigned to the suit.
 Jacks, Queens, and Kings can be assigned as 10, and Aces as 1 or 11, depending on how hard you want to make the session.

 Diamonds: SMART Medicine Ball Figure 8’s (Ball in front of the chest, figure 8)